Growth Hacking

 What Growth Hacking is Not About

-So why didn’t we, as a growth hacking agency that sells growth hacking services keep that a secret and then added a “LinkedIn Growth Hack” service?
+So why didn’t we, as a growth hacking agency that sells growth hacking services, keep that a secret and then add a “LinkedIn Growth Hack” service?

-That’s because we don’t sell growth hacks – we sell growth hacking.
+That’s because we don’t sell growth hacks, we sell growth hacking.
+Like most other growth hacking agencies who know what they’re doing.

 So, whenever you read or hear about “The X growth tactics to transform your business”, just run away.